 Finally, Premiere Elements makes it easy to make animated social posts and upload movies to YouTube, Vimeo, or a website.
 Movies can be exported directly to export iPads, 4K and HD TVs, and more.

 Premiere Elements is available for Windows and Mac computers and comes with a 30-day free trial.
 Adobe offers Premiere Elements for a one-time purchase of $99.99 or bundled with Photoshop Elements for $149.99.

 Best for Beginners : Corel VideoStudio Ultimate

-Released in 2004 by Ulead, a developer of digital imaging software, VideoStudio was purchased two years later by the makers of CorelDRAW.
+Originally released in the 1990s by Ulead, a developer of digital imaging software, VideoStudio was purchased in 2006 by the makers of CorelDRAW.
 It has since grown into a sophisticated video editing product that competes with Adobe.
 We chose it as the best for beginners because of its simple and well-designed interface that helps new users get started right away.

 VideoStudio Ultimate makes it quick, easy, and fun to make videos without complex controls and tools.
 Despite its ease-of-use, it packs in a lot of features normally found in more professional video editing software.
 These include multicam editing, 4K and 360-degree VR video support, music and sound effects library, audio ducking, image stabilization, and over 2,000 effects and filters.